Documentation

 The Inspector is the floating card on the upper right.
 It always reflects the primary selected layer; multi-selection edits fan out across every other selected layer in the same gesture.

-Common rows: Transform (X, Y, Rotation), Size (W, H, Corner radius), Appearance (Fill, Stroke, Opacity, Shadow), Animation (Origin, Cursor override), plus kind-specific sections (Text font / size / color, Video clip range, Line shape, etc.).
+Common rows: Transform (X, Y, Rotation), Size (W, H, Corner radius), Appearance (Fill, Stroke with a solid / dashed / dotted style, Opacity slider, Shadow), Animation (Origin, Cursor override, Motion Trails), plus kind-specific sections (Text font / size / color, Video clip range, Line shape, etc.).
+Opacity, Blur, and many other scalar rows use a unified slider control (rail + editable value + arrow-step + label scrub).

 Multi-select offsets are preserved.
 Scrubbing or stepping a property with multiple selected layers offsets each one by the same delta from its own baseline.
 Before scrub: multiple.
 After scrub: still multiple.
 Typing a specific value into the field is still a "set them all" action.